vswarte/alt-saves/README.md

 ### Best practices around configuration (read me!!!)
-If you are setting up this mod for yourself and you are using the config, make sure to specify an alternative seamless coop extension. **Not doing so will make modded seamless and modded non-seamless playthroughs use the same file**.
+If you are setting up this mod for yourself and you are using the config, make sure to specify an alternative seamless coop extension. **Not doing so will make modded seamless and modded non-seamless play-throughs use the same file**.